ryardley/ts-bus/README.md

 #### Subscription

-Ok.
 Let's subscribe to our events

 ```ts
 // main.ts